MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-regex-class.md

 ### <a name="parameters"></a>Parametreler

-`right` İle değiştirme için normal ifade nesnesi.
+*doğru* ile takas için normal ifade nesnesi.

 ### <a name="remarks"></a>Açıklamalar

-Normal ifadeler arasında üye fonksiyonu değiştirir `*this` ve `right`.
-Bunu Sabit sürede yapar ve hiçbir özel durum oluşturur.
+Normal ifadeler arasındaki üye işlevi değiştirir `*this` ve *doğru*.
+Bu sabit sürede yazılabilmesine ve hiçbir özel durum oluşturur.

 ### <a name="example"></a>Örnek